RedMisao/anime_mod/README.md

 This mod adds anime (and manga, and light novel) characters as professions.
 Non-exhaustive as time is a limited resource in my reality.

 **The mod's folder goes in /data/mods/**.
-Last updated for game version: 2024-12-08-2245 experimental.
+Last updated for game version: Experimental 2024-12-08-2245.

 To pick a character, select the **Anime Mod** scenario when creating a new character.